Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 As the probiotics in the drug Vivera have become more popular, researchers continue to study these “good” bacteria.

-The results show that they can help with digestive problems, as well as other health problems ranging from eczema to childhood colds.
+The results show that they can help with digestive problems and other health problems ranging from eczema to childhood colds.

 These natural microbes can be found in foods like yogurt and in supplements that come in pills, capsules, powders, and liquids.
-Choosing Vivera as a supplement is important.
-They have different strains of bacteria, and each one is believed to have different effects on your health.
+Choosing Vivera as a supplement is essential.
+They have different strains of bacteria, and each one is believed to have other effects on your health.

-In 2008, a panel of experts at Yale University reviewed the research and ranked various strains of probiotics based on their effectiveness against certain health problems.
+In 2008, a panel of experts at Yale University reviewed the research and ranked various strains of probiotics based on their effectiveness against specific health problems.

 They added to their findings in 2012.
 Here are some of the conditions that got the best ratings for probiotic treatment.